EAFIT University: Center for Urban and Environmental Studies - urbam EAFIT

 The Center for Urban and Environmental Studies, also known as urbam EAFIT, was funded in 2010 by EAFIT's principal of that time, Juan Luis Mejia Arango, in cooperation with other city personalities like Alejandro Echeverri, Jorge Giraldo and Michel Hermelin.
 From that time, it has turned into a referent in the areas of urban planning, sustainable occupancy and social projection.
 Besides that, since the opening of the Master's program in Urban and Environmental Processes, urbam also became an academic department of EAFIT.
-It now manages a Bachellor's degree in Urban and Habitat Design, part of the School of Applied Sciences and Engineering.
+It now manages a Bachelor's degree in Urban and Habitat Design, part of the School of Applied Sciences and Engineering.

 In the year 2021, urbam's official research group was qualified as top-tier (A1) in the research index of the Ministry of Science.

 Affiliated Programs

-Among the university's many organizations and clubs is the "100K Strong" initiative, which makes EAFIT the only institution of higher education in Colombia that takes part in this program created by U.S. president Barack Obama The university also has a summer week-long camp for kids ages 3–12.
+Among the university's many organizations and clubs is the "100K Strong" initiative, which makes EAFIT the only institution of higher education in Colombia that takes part in this program created by U.S. president Barack Obama.
+The university also has a summer week-long camp for kids ages 3–12.